 The dog took to the sidecar like a duck to water.
 She’s since travelled more than 60,000 km up and down the east coast of Australia with me.
 And she’s probably the most photographed dog in Australia.
 Cute as a button with her doggles and Driza-Bone jacket, at almost every set of traffic lights, somebody will be taking a photo of her with their iPhone.

 This is not my only Harley, but it’s the Harley I ride the most.
-I don’t own a car so if I’m going somewhere the dog can’t go, like the dentist, I take one of my solo bikes.
+I don’t own a car so if I’m going somewhere the dog can’t go, like the psychiatrist (the dog won’t lay still on the couch), I take one of my solo bikes.

 There’s no doubt it’s harder to ride a sidecar than a solo bike — you just have to man-up — but it’s lots of fun.
 The sidecar is on one side so it’s inherently unbalanced which creates some interesting handling problems.
-One thing I learnt very quickly in left-hand corners — you never know what’s too fast until you get there!
+One thing I learnt very quickly in left-hand corners — you never know what’s too fast until you’re going too fast!

 The installation of a sidecar these days needs to be certified for registration and insurance.
 Sean has all the necessary bits of paper to certify modified vehicles; a good bloke to know if you’re building a custom bike or car.
 SRK Engineering, 1747 Mutton Falls Road, O’Connell NSW 2795; 02-6337-5705.

 Photos by Wall 2 Wall; words by Skol

 I’VE BEEN modelling since I was 18 and featured in many magazines: FHM, Penthouse, People and Picture.
 The highlight of career was being featured internationally in Penthouse.

 Unfortunately, I have no pets but I would love a French Bulldog one day.